hydrobricks/hydrobricks-doc/doc/basics.rst

 A detailed netCDF file can be dumped with ``model.dump_outputs('some/path')``.
 The content of the file depends on the option ``record_all`` provided at model creation.
-When True, all fluxes and states are recorded, which slows down the model.
+When True, all fluxes and states are recorded, which slows down the model execution.

 The file has the following dimensions:

 * ``time``: The temporal dimension
 * ``hydro_units``: The hydro units (e.g., elevation bands)
-* ``aggregated_values``: Elements recorded at the catchment scale (lumped ones)
+* ``aggregated_values``: Elements recorded at the catchment scale (lumped)
 * ``distributed_values``: Elements recorded at each hydro unit ([semi-]distributed)
 * ``land_covers``: The different land covers